 [Today’s Date]

-Dear [Tenant First Name],
+Dear [Renter’s First Name],

-This letter is to inform you that the lease for [Address] signed on [Lease Start Date] will terminate on [Lease End Date] and will not renew.
+This letter is to inform you that the lease for [Property Address] signed on [Lease Start Date] will terminate on [Lease End Date] and will not renew.
 Attached is a copy of the lease agreement for your reference.
 Per the lease agreement, this lease termination letter fulfills the [Number of Days]-day notice requirement.

 This decision has been made due to [Reason for Termination: e.g., the end of the lease term, sale of the property, repeated violations of lease terms, etc.].